Forbu/fourier_neural_operator/README.md

 # Fourier Neural Operator package

-This pacakge come from : https://github.com/zongyi-li/fourier_neural_operator
+This package come from : https://github.com/zongyi-li/fourier_neural_operator

 There is some minor modification to create a "proper" python package